Discord & Rhyme: An Album Podcast

 • Talking Heads - Seen and Not Seen

-You can buy Murmur and other albums by R.E.M. your local record store, or the usual suspects such as Spotify, Apple Music, YouTube, and Amazon.
+You can buy Automatic for the People and other albums by R.E.M. at your local record store, and you can also listen to it at the usual suspects such as Spotify, Apple Music, YouTube, and Amazon.
 Follow Discord & Rhyme on Instagram @DiscordPod for news, updates, and other random stuff.
 Editing is by Rich Bunnell, and special thanks to our own Mike DeFabio, the Other Leading Brand, for production and original music.
 See you next album, and keep as cool as you can.

 UP NEXT